 If necessary, drive on a flat tire to reach a safe place completely off the roadway.
 Drive slowly.

-If the tow dolly’s mechanical problem is minor and the combination can be safely driven, proceed to the nearest U-Haul location, get help at myuhaul.com or call Roadside Assistance at 1-800-528-0355.
+If the truck’s mechanical problem is minor and it can be safely driven, proceed to the nearest U-Haul location, get help at myuhaul.com or call Roadside Assistance at 1-800-528-0355.

 (Use at each stop)

 - Before backing, check behind the truck for pedestrians and obstructions.

 On the road

 - Anticipate stops.
 Brake early.